 Director of Operations & Technology

 Tim Jackson is Director of Operations and Technology at Carlson Capital Management.
 In this role, Tim is responsible for oversight of all firm operations and technology.
 In addition, as part of the investment team, Tim provides investment research and analysis.
 Tim’s hands-on experience and strong technical aptitude help ensure the overall efficiency and effectiveness of the firm’s operations.

 Tim graduated from the University of Wisconsin – Madison, where he earned a Bachelor of Science degree in economics with an emphasis in mathematics.
 After graduation, he joined a small software company in the Twin Cities, where he worked in research and development.
-Tim has extensive self-taught computer skills and has experience designing and maintaining websites.
-Tim has volunteered his technical skills to assist a variety of non-profit organizations, and is currently an active member of the Northfield Area Family YMCA.
+Tim has extensive self-taught computer skills and has significant experience in designing and maintaining websites.
+In 2017, Tim began a three-year term as a member of the Charles Schwab Technology, Operations, and Service Advisory Board.
+He also volunteers his technical skills to assist a variety of non-profit organizations.
 Tim and his family live in Northfield, Minnesota.

 Family is very important to me.
 I grew up with three brothers and three sisters, and my parents have since gone on to adopt twenty-three more children, bringing the total number of children in my family to thirty.
 The closeness of my family has instilled in me a strong sense of family values, which I carry forward to my own family now.
 My wife and I love every second we are with our children, watching them develop and grow.

 Growing up in a large family has also given me a great understanding of teamwork and how to get things done.
 My brothers and sisters would seldom all agree on things, but somehow we managed to compromise and move on without anyone getting left behind.
 My family experiences have helped me apply these skills of teamwork and compromise in the business world.
 Teamwork has always been a part of the CCM culture and I’m proud to provide our clients with an experience that reflects this value.